 I am not a make-your-own-peanut butter type of gal.

-Oh no. I buy my all-natural peanut butter in bulk from Costco and don’t mess with the hubub that comes with making your own:
+Oh no. I buy my all-natural peanut butter in bulk from Costco and don’t mess with the commotion that comes with making your own.

 Homemade Nut Butter

-That’s when the idea of homemade nut butter popped into my head.
-Big nuts get smashed and creamed up anyway, so why not throw in the smaller pieces too?
-We’d not waste them, save the larger pieces for snacking or recipes that need them, AND have a fresh batch of delicious nut butter to smear on our sandwiches.
+When making nut butter, big nuts get smashed and creamed up, so why not throw in the smaller pieces too?
+We’d not waste them, save the larger pieces for snacking or recipes that need them, AND have a fresh batch to smear on our sandwiches and toast.

 Ingredients for Homemade Nut Butter